Motion blur has been a popular effect in photography for a long time. But you can use motion blur for time-lapse photography as well.

-Some subjects simply look more natural with certain shutter speeds.
+Some subjects look more natural with certain shutter speeds.
 You can freeze waterfalls to show the individual drops of water.

 Let’s look at this example taken using a flash in burst mode.

 If we were shooting a 4K video, each frame would be nice and clear.
 We could use any frame as a stand-alone photo in its own right.
-This sounds like a good idea, but is often not the best option.
+This sounds like a good idea but is often not the best option.

-When taking a single photo, provided you can achieve the correct exposure, you have the option of using a very wide range of shutter speeds from typically 1/4000th second to several minutes.
+When taking a single photo, you have the option of using a very wide range of shutter speeds.
+(Provided you can achieve the correct exposure.)

 This is still a huge range, so how do you choose the right shutter speed?

-In this example, I’ve made a short time lapse of some road works.
-To make this five second clip, I needed 150 photos for a 30 fps video.
+In this example, I’ve made a short time-lapse of some road works.
+To make this five-second clip, I needed 150 photos for a 30 fps video.

-I wanted to grab ten minutes of real time.
+I wanted to grab ten minutes of real-time.
 The interval needed to be 600 seconds divided by 150 giving one photo every four seconds.